N-M-T/SwAT/README.md

 ## Synopsis

-The Sway Analysis Toolkit (SwAT) is a simple GUI application allowing users to import and analyse postural sway data recorded with AMTI force platforms (Kistler and Bertec coming soon) in .csv format.
+The Sway Analysis Toolkit (SwAT) is a simple GUI application allowing users to import and analyse postural sway data recorded with AMTI force platforms in .csv format.
 It is built on C++ with Qt and makes use of the excellent Eigen and Biomechanical Toolkit (BTK) libraries.

 ## Motivation

 During one of my PhD investigations (http://bit.ly/2ctvrD0) I realised the software which came with our AMTI forceplatform provided only a limited analysis of postural sway data.
 Although there are a wealth of libraries available in Python, none come with a free and open source graphical user interface (GUI).
-Hence I wrote the SwAT (credits to my PhD supervisor Theo Bampouras for the abbreviation: www.cumbria.ac.uk/activeageing).
+Hence I wrote the SwAT (credits to my PhD supervisor Theo Bampouras for the abbreviation).

 ## Installation